 All compulsory occupational pension and insurance funds are managed by government entities.
 The asset allocation decisions of the Labor Insurance Fund and the Labor Pension Fund must follow specific guidelines.
 For example, both funds have a 30% limit on assets invested in equity.
 Public Service Pension Fund, which was established in 1995, the latest of these funds, applies the prudent-men rule when making asset allocation decisions.
 Both the Labor Pension Fund and the Public Service Pension Fund guarantee minimum rates of return.
 If the funds' annual return is lower than the 2-year bank deposit rate, government has to make up the difference.
 To avoid unnecessary trouble, the asset allocations of Taiwanese pension funds tend to be conservative.
 Table 3 demonstrates the asset sizes and asset allocations of three major pension funds in Taiwan.
-Bank deposits accounts for 25.92% of the Public Service Pension Fund.
+Bank deposits accounts for 25.92% of the Public Service Pension Fund's asset, 44.24% of the Labor Pension Fund, and 57.66% of the Labor Insurance Fund.
 The proportion of assets invested in short-term fixed income assets are 45.33%, 59.15%, and 58.70% respectively.
 These numbers, which exceed liquidity needs, are much higher than their international counterparts.
 Internally managed stock investments represent approximately 20% of these funds' assets.

-^{1[1]} Average disposable income per household is NT\$703,171 for farmers, and NT\$895,568 for non-farmers in 2002.
+Average disposable income per household is NT\$703,171 for farmers, and NT\$895,568 for non-farmers in 2002.
 One US dollar equals NT\$33.97 at December 31, 2003.